Pollution Prevention (P2) and TRI

-- Download all P2 data for 2015, 2014, 2013, 2012, or 2011 (Excel)
+- Download Excel files of all TRI P2 data for 2015, 2014, 2013, 2012, or 2011.

 Learn About TRI P2 Resources

-- Browse TRI's collection of P2 resources, including factsheets, videos, tips for reporting P2 activities to TRI, how-to guidance for conducting analyses with the TRI P2 Search Tool, and links to P2-related publications.
+- Browse TRI's collection of P2 resources, including factsheets, videos, tips for reporting P2 activities to TRI, how-to guidance for conducting analyse.s with the TRI P2 Search Tool, and links to P2-related publications.

 Source Reduction Activities Reported to TRI